1424 - Dependent Re-verification (DRV)

-Additionally, departmental HR offices are to send a letter to employees informing them of the re-verification requirement of family members enrolled in dental and Premier vision benefits.
-The letter should include the re-verification due dute, a listing of family members enrolled in dental and/or Premier vision benefits, and the acceptable re-verification documents.
-Notification to employees in dental and Premier vision benefits should follow the same three-month schedule as the health notices provided by CalPERS (Refer to CalPERS Circular Letter #600-040-18).
+Additionally, departmental HR offices are to send a letter to employees informing them of the re-verification requirement of family members enrolled in dental benefits.
+The letter should include the re-verification due date, a listing of family members enrolled in dental benefits, and the acceptable re-verification documents.
+Notification to employees in dental benefits should follow the same three-month schedule as the health notices provided by CalPERS (Refer to CalPERS Circular Letter #600-040-18).
 Employees are to promptly provide re-verification documents and a completed Dependent Eligibility Verification Checklist (CalHR Form 781) to their HR office.
 Departmental HR staff may use the notification templates provided in the Dependent Re-Verification Toolkit.

-Employees are only required to submit one completed Dependent Eligibility Verification Checklist (CalHR Form 781) to their HR Office to verify eligibility of their family members enrolled in health and dental and/or Premier vision benefits.
+Employees are only required to submit one completed Dependent Eligibility Verification Checklist (CalHR Form 781) to their HR Office to verify eligibility of their family members enrolled in health and dental benefits.

 Required Re-verification Documents

 Employees should provide copies of the following re-verification documents and write “Not for Official Use” on them: